Tannakian categories in positive characteristic: Internal characterisations

-\begin{lemma} Let $\bT$ be a finitely generated (super) tannakian tensor category. \begin{enumerate}[(i)] \item $\bT$ admits a neutral ($\svec$-)splitting algebra, unique up to isomorphism. \item For a a neutral ($\svec$-)splitting algebra $\scA$ for $\bT$ and a tensor subcategory $\bT'\subset \bT$ any algebra morphism on $\Gamma_{\bT'}\scA$ lifts to one on $\scA$. \end{enumerate} \end{lemma} \begin{proof} By Theorem~\ref{ThmFibreNeut}, part (i) is a reformulation of the claim that every finitely generated (super) tannakian category is neutral (as we observed above) and that fibre functors to $\vecc$ or $\svec$ are unique up to isomorphism, see Proposition~\ref{PropUnique}.
+\begin{lemma} Let $\bT$ be a finitely generated (super) tannakian tensor category. \begin{enumerate}[(i)] \item $\bT$ admits a neutral ($\svec$-)splitting algebra, unique up to isomorphism. \item For a neutral ($\svec$-)splitting algebra $\scA$ for $\bT$ and a tensor subcategory $\bT'\subset \bT$ any algebra endomorphism of $\Gamma_{\bT'}\scA$ lifts to one of $\scA$. \end{enumerate} \end{lemma} \begin{proof} By Theorem~\ref{ThmFibreNeut}, part (i) is a reformulation of the claim that every finitely generated (super) tannakian category is neutral (as we observed above) and that fibre functors to $\vecc$ or $\svec$ are unique up to isomorphism, see Proposition~\ref{PropUnique}.

 By Theorem~\ref{ThmFibreNeut}, endomorphisms of a neutral splitting algebra correspond to the automorphisms of the associated fibre functor.
-By Lemma~\ref{LemTannForm}, the latter constitute the group of rational $\mk$-points of the corresponding affine (super)group scheme.
-Part (ii) is therefore a reformulation of Lemma~\ref{LemGNk}, by Theorem~\ref{ThmSubCat} and Corollary~\ref{CorFG}. \end{proof}
+By Lemma~\ref{LemTannForm}, the are the rational $\mk$-points of the corresponding affine (super)group scheme.
+For $\bT$, this group scheme, say $G$, is algebraic by Corollary~\ref{CorFG}.
+By Theorem~\ref{ThmSubCat}, the subcategory $\bT'$ corresponds to a normal subgroup $N\lhd G$ and algebra endomorphisms of $\Gamma_{\bT'}\scA$ are to be identified with $\mk$-points of $G/N$.
+Part (ii) is therefore a reformulation of Lemma~\ref{LemGNk}. \end{proof}